 An interactive mystery, playable in a web browser, about utopian ideals and bookish delights.

 At least one of the authors was largely unknown, and I had a terrific time playing amateur biographer to track down her history, which was unexpectedly moving.
-I wrote about it in Always a fan of the marvelous: The hidden history of Anna Adolph.
+I wrote about it in Always fond of the marvelous: The hidden history of Anna Adolph.

 I collected the source material into an open-source repository: 19th century utopian novels by women.